chaipat-ncm/learn2trade/README.md

 - Trading for living
 https://youtu.be/Rf8bq22LKCQ

--Lessons from the Greatest Stock Traders https://youtu.be/_4HItUzr-nY
+- Lessons from the Greatest Stock Traders https://youtu.be/_4HItUzr-nY

 - Trade like a business